MPEE · Rust routing engine

 plan = r.optimize(stops, vehicles=5, capacity=20, time_limit_s=5.0)

-# Geocoding (needs the .names sidecar built by `mpee build`).
+# Geocoding (the .names + .addr sidecars are built by `mpee build`).

-r.reverse(51.5080, -0.1281) # → "Trafalgar Square"
+r.reverse(51.5080, -0.1281) # → "Baker Street 221B, NW1 London"

-r.geocode("Baker Street") # → {"name", "lat", "lon"}
+r.geocode("Baker Street") # → {"name", "lat", "lon"} (street-level)

 r.intersection("Oxford Street", "Regent Street") # → [{"lat", "lon"}, …]